-Smoking leaves its mark elsewhere apart from lips, finger tips, clothes and cornea; that is on the DNA.
+Smoking leaves its mark elsewhere apart from lips, finger tips, clothes and

 A new study has found strong evidence that tobacco use can chemically modify and affect the activity of genes known to increase the risk of developing cancer.